rajatgupta-11/fusion-boolean-threading/README.md

 # Fusion 360 Boolean Threading Script

 This script automates a specific workflow for creating reliable 3D-printed threads in Fusion 360.

-It exists because modeling internal and external threads as separate features often looks correct in CAD but fails in prints.
-Threads end up uneven, crunchy, misaligned, or require excessive force to engage, even when nominal dimensions and tolerances check out.
-Makes the process automated, safe, repeatable.
+Makes thread modeling automated, safe, repeatable.

 ## What the script does